ruby/www.ruby-lang.org/en/news/_posts/2017-12-25-ruby-2-5-0-released.md

 ## Performance improvements

 * About 10% speed-up by removing all `trace` instructions from overall bytecodes (instruction sequences). `trace` instructions were inserted to support `TracePoint`.
 However, most of case `TracePoint` is not used and `trace` instructions are pure-overhead.
 Instead of `trace` instruction, we use dynamic instrumentation technique.
-See [Feature #14104] for details.
+See [&#x5B;Feature #14104&#x5D;](https://bugs.ruby-lang.org/issues/14104) for details.

 * Given block passing by a block parameter is about 3 times faster than Ruby 2.4 by "Lazy Proc allocation" technique.
 We need to use a block parameter to pass given block to another methods.
 However, block parameters requires Proc creation and it becomes huge overhead for this purpose.
 "Lazy Proc allocation" solves this performance problem.
-See [Feature #14045] for details.
+See [&#x5B;Feature #14045&#x5D;](https://bugs.ruby-lang.org/issues/14045) for details.

-* Mutex is rewritten to be smaller and faster.
-[Feature #13517]
+* Mutex is rewritten to be smaller and faster. [&#x5B;Feature #13517&#x5D;](https://bugs.ruby-lang.org/issues/13517)

 ## Other notable changes since 2.4

-* SecureRandom now prefers OS-provided sources over OpenSSL.
-[Bug #9569]
+* SecureRandom now prefers OS-provided sources over OpenSSL. [&#x5B;Bug #9569&#x5D;](https://bugs.ruby-lang.org/issues/9569)
 * Update to Onigmo 6.1.3.
   It adds the [absence operator](https://github.com/k-takata/Onigmo/issues/87).
   Note that Ruby 2.4.1 also includes this change.